Commit451/TranslationViewDragHelper/README.md

 ```

 # Usage
-If you have ever used a `ViewDragHelper` before, you may have noticed that if you were to translate your views using View.setX() or View.setY(), your helper would no longer correctly allow you to drag the views.
+If you have ever used a `ViewDragHelper` before, you may have noticed that if you were to translate your views using `View.setX()` or `View.setY()`, your helper would no longer correctly allow you to drag the views.
 This library seeks to correct this.
-Usage is identical to `ViewDragHelper` usage
+Usage is identical to `ViewDragHelper` usage:
 ```kotlin
 val callback = TranslationViewDragHelper.Callback {
     override fun tryCaptureView(child: View, pointerId: Int): Boolean {